-• Modifications to any part of the airbag system could cause it to fail when you need it.
+- Modifications to any part of the airbag system could cause it to fail when you need it.
 You could be injured if the airbag system is not there to protect you.
 Do not modify the components or wiring, including adding any kind of badges or stickers to the steering wheel hub trim cover or the upper right side of the instrument panel.
-Do not modify the front bumper, vehicle body structure, or add aftermarket side steps or running boards.
+Do not modify the front bumper, vehicle body structure, or add aftermarket side steps or running boards. - It is dangerous to try to repair any part of the airbag system yourself.
+Be sure to tell anyone who works on your vehicle that it has an airbag system.

-- Do not attempt to modify any part of your advanced airbag system.
+• Do not attempt to modify any part of your advanced airbag system.
 The airbag may inflate accidentally or may not function properly if modifications are made.
-Take your vehicle to an authorized dealer for any advanced airbag system service. - If your seat, including your trim cover and cushion needs to be serviced in any way (including removal or loosening/tightening of seat attachment bolts), take the vehicle to your authorized dealer. - Only manufacturer approved seat accessories may be used.
-If it is necessary to modify an advanced airbag system for persons with disabilities, contact your authorized dealer.
+Take your vehicle to an authorized dealer for any advanced airbag system service.
+If your seat, including your trim cover and cushion, needs to be serviced in any way (including removal or loosening/tightening of seat attachment bolts), take the vehicle to your authorized dealer.
+Only manufacturer approved seat accessories may be used.
+If it is necessary to modify the airbag system for persons with disabilities, contact your authorized dealer.